Surjectivity of the Cannon--Thurston map in metric (graph) bundles: Exponential growth of graphs

 \begin{theorem}\textup{(\cite[Theorem 1.1]{malik-koubi})} Suppose $G$ is a nonelementary hyperbolic group.
 For any finite generating set $S$ of $G$, the Cayley graph of $G$ with respect to $S$ has exponential growth. \end{theorem}

 The following result (Theorem \ref{thm-bary imp expo growth}) provides a sufficient condition under which a hyperbolic metric graph (not necessarily a Cayley graph of a hyperbolic group) exhibits exponential growth.
 We believe that this condition may characterize exponential growth, but we will not pursue that direction here, as it may be of independent interest.
-(One needs to keep in mind that, in the definition of exponential growth, the associated parameters must be independent of the choice of base point.)
+(One needs to keep in mind that, a pair witnessing exponential growth must be independent of the choice of base point.)
 Note that Theorem \ref{thm-bary imp expo growth} generalizes Theorem \ref{thm-exp growth rate hyp grp} to any (bounded valence) metric graph and it also provides a different approach of proving Theorem \ref{thm-exp growth rate hyp grp}.

 \begin{theorem} Suppose $\Gamma$ is a hyperbolic metric graph and the barycenter map $\pa^3\Gamma\map\Gamma$ is coarsely surjective.
 Further, suppose that $\Gamma$ has bounded valence.
 Then $\Gamma$ has exponential growth.